 This article was written by Meghan Reilly, an insulation expert at Thermaxx Jackets

 Thermaxx Jackets manufactures jackets for virtually all types of industrial applications.
-Many of our customers request waterproof and/or fireproof jackets/blankets for their facilities.
+Many of our customers request water resistant and/or flame resistant jackets/blankets for their facilities.

-When choosing insulation material for fireproof applications it is important to consider application type, surrounding environment and ASTM standards when choosing materials.
+When choosing insulation material for flame resistant applications it is important to consider application type, surrounding environment and ASTM standards when choosing materials.

 There are a few ASTM standards that deal with mechanical insulation